-Working with experts from the IoT Security Foundation, IASME has developed the IoT Security Assured scheme that provides an opportunity for manufacturers to improve the security of their internet-connected devices and certify to show they are compliant with best-practice security.
-The scheme has been designed specifically to be accessible to smaller organisations, micro-businesses and startups alongside more established manufacturers.
+IASME has developed the IoT Security Assured scheme to provide an essential opportunity for manufacturers to improve the security of their internet-connected devices and to show they are compliant with best-practice security.
+The scheme has been designed specifically to be accessible to smaller organisations, micro-businesses and start-ups alongside more established manufacturers.

-The scheme can be used by organisations to verify the security of connected devices in their supply chain.
+The scheme is also a vital tool in enabling organisations to verify the security of connected devices in their own supply chain.

 Find Out More